golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/blinky.md

 ### Build in the KASM container

-1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `blinky` example:
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo).

     ```bash
     cd ~/Desktop/magtag-training/app
-    git checkout blinky
     ```

 2. Build the example

     ```bash
-    west build -b esp32s2_saola . -p
+    west build -b esp32s2_saola blinky -p
     ```

 3. Download the binary